No items found.

 What the character ‘wants’ drives the story and their character arc, and it’s essential you nail this before you put pen to paper.

-Identifying with characters, recognising people we know in them, feeling empathy or frustration or even disgust – these all make a book difficult to put down, and impossible to forget.
+Identifying with characters, recognizing people we know in them, feeling empathy or frustration or even disgust—these all make a book difficult to put down, and impossible to forget.

-Reading – and writing – require use of our sympathy and compassion.
-Why?
-Well, one of the joys of both is the chance to live another life.
-So you need to locate us inside the body of a person not just for one moment in time, but over the course of the story.
-The process of character development, or change, helps us literally walk in their shoes and feel we’re an active participant.
-It’s a key element of the magic trickery of fiction.
-We lose ourselves, temporarily, to live this other life.
+You need to locate the reader inside the body of a person not just for one moment in time, but over the course of the story.
+The process of character development, or change, helps the reader literally walk in their shoes and feel they’re an active participant.
+It’s a key element of the magic trickery of fiction: we lose ourselves, temporarily, to live this other life.

 And remember: your genre needn’t preclude you from taking a heavily character-driven approach and incorporating plenty of character development.

-Just look at some of our favourite films: not only dramas, but comedies, fantasies and even sci-fi often have complex characters and character arcs at their heart.
-So look at some of the best character-driven films for inspiration on how to develop characters!
+Just look at some of our favorite films: not only dramas, but comedies, fantasies and even sci-fi often have complex characters and character arcs at their heart.
+Take a look at some of the best character-driven films for inspiration on how to develop characters!

 Do we need to develop characters?